Canadian Center for Community Renewal

 Danish Center for Social Economy

-The center is the national body and voice for social enterprises and social entreprenurship.
-The Center for Social Economy specialises in creating the all-round support and advocacy that allows social enterprise to flourish in Denmark: From business advice to network building to development of local and regional growth strategies to proving the positive impact of social enterprises at local and national levels.
+The center is the national body and voice for social enterprises and social entrepreneurship.
+The Center for Social Economy specializes in creating the all-round support and advocacy that allows social enterprise to flourish in Denmark: From business advice to network building to development of local and regional growth strategies to proving the positive impact of social enterprises at local and national levels.
 The center aims to create a culture of social enterprise where new ideas can quickly take root and grow

 European Co-operative Society (SCE)